 The patient should be informed of the possibility of temporary loss of sensation and muscle function following infiltration or nerve block injections.

-The patient should be advised to to exert caution to avoid inadvertent trauma to the lips, tongue, cheek mucosae or soft palate when these structures are anesthetized.
+The patient should be advised to exert caution to avoid inadvertent trauma to the lips, tongue, cheek mucosae or soft palate when these structures are anesthetized.
 The ingestion of food should therefore be postponed until normal function returns.
 The patient should be advised to consult the dentist if anesthesia persists or if a rash develops.
 Inform patients that use of local anesthetics may cause methemoglobinemia, a serious condition that must be treated promptly.
 Advise patients or caregivers to seek immediate medical attention if they or someone in their care experience the following signs or symptoms: pale, gray, or blue colored skin (cyanosis); headache; rapid heart rate; shortness of breath; lightheadedness; or fatigue.

 Clinically Significant Drug Interactions